yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/angular_12x.md

 :::note Prerequisites

-Any web application developed using Angular.
+Any web application developed using Angular version 12 or below.
 :::

 ## **Step 1: Install the sf-apm-rum agent**